-A person who serves as a district director of community education or assistant director of community education shall hold a license as a director of community education.
+A person who serves as a district director or assistant director of community education must hold a license as a director of community education.

-An applicant recommended for licensure as a director of community education shall:
+An applicant recommended for licensure as a director of community education must:

-hold a baccalaureate degree from a regionally accredited college or university; and
+hold a baccalaureate degree from a regionally accredited institution; and

-A program leading to the licensure of directors of community education must consist of a minimum of 20 semester hours, or the equivalent, and must provide a candidate recommended for licensure with the knowledge, skills, and dispositions in all of the subjects listed in part 3512.0510, subparts 1 and 5.
+A licensure program for directors of community education must consist of a minimum of 20 semester hours, or the equivalent, and must provide a licensure candidate with the knowledge, skills, and dispositions in the subjects listed in part 3512.0510, subparts 1 and 5.

-The person must complete a practicum, which is a field experience, that includes at least 320 clock hours in an administrative position under the supervision of a licensed director of community education.
-During the field experience, the candidate shall demonstrate the ability to apply the knowledge and skills listed in part 3512.0510, subparts 1 and 5.
-A person prepared in another state as director of community education may substitute one year of experience as a district wide director of community education in another state for the field experience.
+The candidate must complete a field experience, including at least 320 clock hours in an administrative position supervised by a licensed practicing director of community education.
+During the field experience, the candidate must apply the knowledge and skills under part 3512.0510, subparts 1 and 5.
+A person prepared in another state as director of community education may substitute one year of experience as a districtwide director of community education in another state for the field experience.

-An institution applying to the board for approval of a program leading to licensure as directors of community education shall comply with part 3512.2500.
-An approved program must include a description of how applicants for licensure may have their experience and preparation in those areas listed in subpart 3 evaluated by an institution with an approved program.
-The evaluation must include representation from college departments involved with the licensure program and licensed practicing directors of community education.
-This evaluation must result in a plan for the applicant to complete the knowledge, skills, and dispositions listed in subpart 3 and may include a reduction of the required college credits necessary for an applicant to be recommended for licensure.
+An institution applying to the board for approval of a licensure program for directors of community education must comply with part 3512.2500.
+An institution with a board-approved program must describe how the institution evaluates the experience and preparation of licensure applicants in the areas listed in subpart 3.
+Representatives from college departments involved with the licensure program and licensed practicing directors of community education must participate in the evaluation.
+The evaluation must result in a plan for the applicant to complete the knowledge, skills, and dispositions listed in subpart 3 and may reduce the required college credits an applicant needs to be recommended for licensure.